Mickey Gall: Return to UFC

 Gall faced Bassil Hafez on June 1, 2024, at UFC 302.
 He lost the fight by unanimous decision.

 Gall faced Ramiz Brahimaj on November 16, 2024 at UFC 309.
 He lost the fight by knockout in the first round.

+Moving to the middleweight division, Gall was scheduled to face Sedriques Dumas on September 26, 2026 at UFC Fight Night 289.
+However, Gall was removed from the bout two days before the event due to medical issues and was replaced by promotional newcomer Luis Hernandez.